 While it may seem silly (and can be frustrating), if your parent does not name you in the HIPAA release, the treating medical personnel and facilities cannot give you any information about their condition.

-A Current, Updated Will, Estate Plan, Or A Trust
+4. A Current, Updated Will, Estate Plan, Or A Trust

 A will is a binding legal document that comes into effect after the death of the individual writing the will (known as a testator).